juannyG/coms6998-llms-final-project/README.md

 # coms6998-llms-final-project

 ## Setting up the python environment
 While HPC likes to use `conda`, creating a new environment seems to be broken.
-(Try if you can and we can update this later), but so far, I was able to set up a virtualenv and install packages in it.
+Try if you can and we can update this later.
+So far, I was able to set up a virtualenv and install packages in it:

 ```sh
 # Connect to insomnia